New York’s climate plan will drive big changes, if it works

 The Climate Leadership and Community Protection Act requires the state to cut greenhouse gas emissions to 85% below 1990 levels by 2050 and offset the remaining 15% with measures such as planting forests and capturing carbon for storage underground.

-A new 22-member New York State Climate Action Council will have three years to come up with a “scoping plan” to recommend mandates, regulations, incentives and other measures.
+A new 22-member New York State Climate Action Council will have three years to recommend mandates, regulations, incentives and other measures.

 The law will require utilities to get 70% of the state’s electricity from renewable sources by 2030.
 Last year, 26.4% came from renewables, according to a report by New York Independent System Operator, the nonprofit corporation that runs the state’s power grid.

 “The legislation is going to shape the way we live, work and play going forward,” said Peter Iwanowicz, executive director of Environmental Advocates of New York, which supports the plan.
-“It transitions New York state’s economy entirely off fossil fuels to one powered by renewable energy.”

-Massive wind farms off the coast of New York City and Long Island are planned to help the transition to green energy.
+Cuomo announced Norway-based Equinor will develop one farm, generating power for New York City, while a joint venture of Connecticut-based Eversource Energy and Orsted A/S, a Danish company, will develop another, off the coast of Long island.

-Combined, the two wind farms will have a 1,700 megawatt capacity, enough to power about 1 million homes, Cuomo said at the signing, where he was joined by former Vice President Al Gore.
+Combined, the two farms will have a 1,700-megawatt capacity, enough to power 1 million homes, Cuomo said at the signing, where he was joined by former Vice President Al Gore.

-“This is the most ambitious, the most well-crafted legislation in the country,” Gore said of the state’s new targets.
+“This is the most ambitious, the most well-crafted legislation in the country,” Gore said.

-The bill calls for 9,000 megawatts of offshore wind capacity by 2035.
-It also calls for 6,000 megawatts of solar capacity by 2025, five times the current amount, and 3,000 megawatts of energy storage capacity by 2030.
+The act calls for 9,000 megawatts of offshore wind capacity by 2035.
+It also calls for 6,000 megawatts of solar capacity by 2025, five times the current amount.

 The Climate Action Council will likely call for new building codes to increase energy efficiency and require heating and cooling systems using electric heat pumps that transfer heat between indoors and outdoors.
 There may be incentives to retrofit existing homes and buildings.

-The New York City Council this spring passed an aggressive climate bill of its own that would require energy-efficient building retrofits, with hefty fines for landlords who don’t comply.
+The New York City Council this spring passed an aggressive climate bill of its own that would require energy-efficient building retrofits.

-Since transportation makes up a third of the state’s emissions, the climate council will likely call for an expansion of mass transit and an accelerated shift to electric vehicles, which the state now promotes with rebates and investments in charging infrastructure.
+Since transportation makes up a third of the state’s emissions, the climate council will likely push for greater mass transit and an accelerated shift to electric vehicles, which the state now promotes with rebates and investments in charging infrastructure.

 Ken Girardin, a policy analyst at the Empire Center for Public Policy, a spinoff of the Manhattan Institute, calculates the offshore wind buildout will cost more than $48 billion upfront and $1 billion in annual operating cost.
 At least 56 square miles (145 square kilometers) of solar panels would be needed to hit the 2025 goal of 6,000 megawatts of solar capacity, Girardin said.